onnx/onnx/docs/IR.md

 Functions are named sub-graphs and declared within the definition of an operator set.
 From the perspective of a node reference, the function and operator namespaces overlap.

 Function bodies are evaluated at the point where they are referenced by a node in an ONNX graph.
 The attributes, inputs, and outputs of functions are generally untyped at the point of declaration and bound to values when referenced in a graph node.
-Attributes of functions MUST be used only as attributes in nodes within the functoin, using the 'ref_attr_name' attribute property.
-Type constraints MAY be placed on values inside the function graph by adding records to a function's 'value_info' collection.
+Attributes of functions __MUST__ be used only as attributes in nodes within the function, using the 'ref_attr_name' attribute property.
+Type constraints __MAY__ be placed on values inside the function graph by adding records to a function's 'value_info' collection.

 ### Graphs

 A serialized graph is comprised of a set of metadata fields, a list of model parameters, and a list of computation nodes.

-Each computation dataflow graph is structured as a topologically sorted list of nodes that form a graph, which MUST be free of cycles.
+Each computation dataflow graph is structured as a topologically sorted list of nodes that form a graph, which __MUST__ be free of cycles.
 Each node represents a call to an operator.
 Each node has zero or more inputs and one or more outputs.

 Graphs have the following properties: